-When Louis C.K.’s career ended because of accusations of sordid behavior, several major-site writers rushed to memorialize him – hurried to tell us what Louis C.K. meant.
-Of course caveats and qualifiers were in full effect, but there was a heartfelt sincerity to these requiems.
+When Louis C.K.’s career ended because of accusations of sordid behavior, several major writers rushed to memorialize him – hurried to tell us what Louis C.K. meant.
+Caveats and qualifiers were in full effect, but there was a heartfelt sincerity to the Louis C.K. requiems.

 Kevin (asshole) Spacey’s career ended the week before C.K.’s because of some other accusations of sordid behavior.
-Why hasn’t Spacey’s career received anything like these half-sympathetic elegies in places like Slate, Vulture, Variety, The New York Times, and The Washington Post?
+Why hasn’t Spacey’s career received anything like these half-sympathetic elegies of C.K.’s career in places like Slate, Vulture, Variety, The New York Times, and The Washington Post?

-As a film fan, I feel betrayed by Spacey but also caught up short – we need to process this somewhere.
-The following reckoning, then, in no way disrespects Spacey’s victims; if anything, it might actually assist their process as part of understanding what drew them, and us, to this sick degenerate in the first place.
+I never met Spacey; this isn’t one of those journalist post-scripts that includes “he was so nice to me when we met.”
+I’m just like you, a film fan.
+And as a film fan, I feel betrayed by Spacey but also caught up short.
+I feel we need to process this loss somewhere.
+The following reckoning, then, in no way disrespects Spacey’s victims; if anything it might actually assist their process as part of understanding what drew them, and us, to this sick degenerate in the first place.
 This is all processing, here, and that includes trying to understand what his films now mean now that we know who he was/is.
 I might add here that I’m hardly a Spacey “stan”; for example, until researching this piece, I never knew that his real surname is Fowler.
 (Appropriate, because he’s fouler than chicken shit.)

 One more time for the cheap seats: Kevin (pervert) Spacey does not deserve one iota of our fawning or forgiveness.
-But his star image and decades-long career meant something to us, and recent revelations don’t flush that meaning down the memory hole.
-What you’re about to read isn’t about him, really: it’s about US and how he made us feel.
+But his star image and decades-long career meant something to us, and recent revelations don’t flush that meaning down a memory hole.
+What you’re about to read is less about him and more about how he made us feel – then and now.
 Still think this is problematic?
-Re-read last year’s (very easily google-able) major-media tributes to Prince.
-(Prince was born a year before Spacey, so they were the same age when their careers died; as a side note, Prince would not have looked like a saint in the current post-Harvey environment.)
+Re-read last year’s major-media tributes to Prince.
+(Prince was born a year before Spacey, so they were the same age when their careers died; by the by, Prince would not have looked like a saint in the current post-Harvey environment.)
 The most re-tweeted Prince pieces are so…personal, right?
 They’re much less He Influenced These Hall of Famers and much more This Is How I Felt When I Saw and Heard Him.

 Our collective memory of the stardom/talent of Kevin (shithead) Spacey deserves such a piece.
 And since no one else (that I know of) has written one, please, allow me.